 Endometriosis and Chinese Medicine

 Traditional Chinese medicine has been used to manage associated symptoms of gynecological disorders for the last 3,000 to 4,000 years.
 Endometriosis has not been clearly diagnosed specific disease until recent times, but Chinese Medicine has long been used to treat many types of dysmenorrhea such as pelvic pain, irregular menstruation, pain during intercourse, intestinal irregularity, low back pain, infertility, spotting before periods, absent periods, and other endometriosis-related symptoms and conditions.
-For best outcomes using self-care, combine associated Aroma Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.
+For best outcomes using self-care, combine associated Aroma Acupressure Sticks™ to acu-points, topical remedies, and good lifestyle practices.

 - Apply the Earth Element Acupressure Stick to Acupressure Point Spleen 6